 If you read my previous article, Buying a Home Solar System Can Be a Good Investment, I was deciding whether or not it made sense to buy a home solar system.

-Well after doing a lot of research, calling and checking references, crunching numbers, and getting preliminary approval from the city, I have decided on a system.
+Well after doing a lot of research, calling and checking references, consulting the solar company near me, crunching numbers, and getting preliminary approval from the city, I have decided on a system.

 A few things this proposal includes that some of the others didn’t: